laurieroy/rails-ig-clone/README.md

 A Post may contain images, plus a caption.
 Images are restricted to image types using  [ activestorage validator](https://github.com/aki77/activestorage-validator), which also limits image size to 5 MB.

 Users may comment on the posts.
+These comments cannot be edited.

 Users may like a post, including their own.
 Likes are indicated by the count next to the heart. <!--  A user may also double-click on a post to like / unlike it -->